ermoseley/phrike/README.md

-HYDRA (HYDRodynamics GPU-Accelerated solver)
+PHRIKE (Pseudo-spectral Hydrodynamical solver for Realistic Integration of physiKal Environments)
 =====================================================

-HYDRA is a modular pseudo-spectral solver for compressible flows.
+PHRIKE is a modular pseudo-spectral solver for compressible flows.
 The initial release implements 1D, 2D, and 3D solvers for the Euler equations using FFT-based spatial derivatives with RK2/RK4 time integration.
 The design is dimension-agnostic and supports both CPU (NumPy) and GPU (Torch) backends.

 Quick start
 -----------